mataroa-blog/mataroa/README.md

 ### Subdomains

-To develop locally with subdomains, you need to add something like that in your `/etc/hosts`:
+To develop locally with subdomains, one needs something like that in `/etc/hosts`:

 ```
 127.0.0.1 mataroalocal.blog
-127.0.0.1 yourlocaluser.mataroalocal.blog
 127.0.0.1 random.mataroalocal.blog
 127.0.0.1 test.mataroalocal.blog
+127.0.0.1 mylocalusername.mataroalocal.blog
 ```

+As `/etc/hosts` does not support wildcard entries, there needs to be one entry for each mataroa user/blog.

 ### Serve